Monster Trucks (film): Production

 On July 31, 2013, Paramount Animation announced that they were developing a new live-action/animated franchise, with an entry film titled Monster Trucks, and Jonathan Aibel and Glenn Berger set to write the film's script.
-The pitch was created by Paramount's president Adam Goodman alongside his four year old son.
-Chris Wedge was set to direct the film, which was produced by Mary Parent, with an initial release date set for May 29, 2015.
+The pitch was created by Paramount's president Adam Goodman alongside his four-year-old son.
+Chris Wedge was set to direct the film, with Mary Parent producing and an initial release date set for May 29, 2015.
 Production took place in Vancouver Film Studios in Vancouver, British Columbia.
 On February 19, 2014, Jane Levy and Lucas Till joined the cast of the film.
 On March 24, Amy Ryan was cast in a role, and later that week, Holt McCallany joined the cast as a villain.
 On April 1, Frank Whaley and Danny Glover joined the cast of the film.
 Later that month, Thomas Lennon joined as well, and on April 14, Barry Pepper joined the cast.
 On April 24, Tucker Albrizzi, who starred in Nickelodeon's TV show Big Time Rush, joined the cast, with Rob Lowe added five days later.

 In December 2013, it was announced that the film's production would begin in early April 2014 in Vancouver, with filming wrapping up in mid-July, and the studio Vancouver Film Studios was booked for the production.
-Principal photography began on April 4, 2014, in Kamloops, British Columbia.
-Filming was spotted on May 13, 2014 in downtown Chilliwack, British Columbia.
+Principal photography began on April 4, 2014, in Kamloops.
+Filming was spotted on May 13, 2014, in downtown Chilliwack.